 (ii) can be created in an ELN but cannot be Lodged using an ELN; or

-(d) to the SPEAR ELN;, or
+(d) subject to Registrar’s Requirement 6.6(e), until 29 April 2024, to the SPEAR ELN;

-(e) , to a Person who is only a Subscriber to the SPEAR ELN
+(e) until 4 March 2024, to a Person who is a Subscriber to the SPEAR ELN in relation to an electronic Instrument capable of being Lodged using the SPEAR ELN.

 7. Lodging parties